pocable/EtherConnect/README.md

 # Ether Connect
 An Ethereum smart contract and Bukkit plugin designed to connect a Minecraft world to the Ethereum network.
-This is a proof of concept built in 2019 using bukkit 1.14.
+This is a proof of concept built in 2019 using bukkit 1.14, but still works with 1.16.

 The wallet file included should **never** be used.
 It's required for Etherscan and its just an empty wallet.
 Please do not deposit money into this wallet.